hieuimba/Guess-The-ELO/README.md

 ## How To Play

 - Each round presents you with a random chess game along with four Elo ratings for that match.

 - Guess the correct Elo rating to earn points.

+- All Elo ratings are from Lichess, which starts at 1500.

 Have fun!

-Note: All Elo ratings are from Lichess, which starts at 1500.

 ## Data Source